craigsned/dwlogtomail/README.md

 If filter has content;

-Check the last time an email was sent (for dxrx script) - if less than (time) quit - this ensures emails are not continuously sent as the dxrx script runs in CRON.
+Check the last time an email was sent (for dxalert script) - if less than (time) quit - this ensures emails are not continuously sent as the dxalert script runs in CRON.
 The email log file must have an entry or this will cause the script to fail.
 I set the entry for the log file using a separate script to clean up the file once per day - remove all entries, then append current timestamp